VerdommeMan/OT-AM/docs/mkdocs/docs/usage.md

 After aquiring the module ([see README](https://github.com/VerdommeMan/OT-AM))

-You can do this completely another way.
+You can do this anyway you want.
 But this is how i would do it:

 ## SERVER ONLY
 Module in SS and require from scripts in SSS